 To prevent blocking indefinitely in this call, the caller may use a timeout specifying how many seconds to block in this call.
 The constant value 'TIMEOUT_WAIT_FOREVER' may be specified to wait indefinitely for a result.
-The constant value 'TIMEOUT_NO_WAIT' may be specified to return immediately.
-If the call exits before the timeout has elapsed, all the jobs have been waited on or there was an interrupt.
-If the invocation exits on timeout, an 'ExitTimeoutException' SHALL be thrown or a corresponding error code returned if exceptions aren't supported.
-The caller should check system time before and after this call in order to be sure of how much time has passed.
+The constant value 'TIMEOUT_NO_WAIT' may be specified to return

-If at any time during the call to 'synchronize()' no jobs are active in the session, the call to 'synchronize()' will return immediately.
+If at any time during the call to synchronize() no jobs are active in the session, the call to synchronize() will return immediately.

-The 'dispose' parameter specifies how to treat the reaping of the remote job's internal data record, which includes a record of the job's consumption of system resources during its execution and other statistical information.
-If set to 'true', the DRM SHALL dispose of the job's data record.
-If set to 'false', the data record SHALL be left for future access via the 'wait()' method.
-Because a DRMAA implementation is not required to retain information about jobs which have been reaped, the routine is not required to, but MAY distinguish between non-existent and reaped jobs.
+The dispose parameter specifies how to treat the reaping of the remote job's internal data record, which includes a record of the job's consumption of system resources during its execution and other statistical information.
+If the parameter is set to true, the DRM SHALL dispose of the job's data record.
+If set to false, the data record SHALL be left for future access via the wait() method.
+Because a DRMAA implementation is not required to retain information about jobs that have been reaped, the routine is not required to, but MAY distinguish between non-existent and reaped jobs.
 If the routine successfully validates a job ID for an already reaped job, it MAY return successfully without any error.